Ryo Kawamura

 Ryo Kawamura (川村 亮, Kawamura Ryō) is a Japanese mixed martial artist, professional wrestler, and the former executive president of Pancrase Inc. A professional MMA competitor from 2005 until 2014, Kawamura most notably competed for Pancrase, where he is the former King of Pancrase Middleweight Champion and Light Heavyweight Champion.
 In MMA, also competed for World Victory Road and ONE FC.

 Kawamura at the time when he was executive president founded the "Commission Council" as a third-party organization.
 He carried out structural reforms in Pancrase.

 Debuting in professional wrestling for Dramatic Dream Team's Hard Hit brand in 2012, he has wrestled in promotions like All Japan Pro Wrestling, Real Japan Pro Wrestling, Kaientai Dojo and Pro Wrestling Heat Up.
-He wrestles as "Rocky Kawamura".
+He currently wrestles as "2".

 Personal life

 He is the current executive playing Manager of Pancrase Inc.